- The importance of finding breast cancer early

 - Schedule your mammogram when your breasts are not tender or swollen to help reduce discomfort and to ensure a good picture.
 Try to avoid the week just before your period.

 - Always describe any breast symptoms or problems that you are having to the technologist who is doing the mammogram.
-Be prepared to describe any medical history that could affect your breast cancer risk—such as prior surgery, hormone use, or family or personal history of breast cancer.
+Be prepared to describe any medical history that could affect your breast cancer risk − such as surgery, hormone use, or family or personal history of breast cancer.
 Also discuss any new findings or problems in your breasts with your doctor or nurse before having a mammogram.

 - If you do not hear from your doctor within 10 days, do not assume that your mammogram result was normal.
 Call your doctor or the facility.

-What to expect when you get a mammogram
+What to expect when you get a screening mammogram

-- Having a mammogram requires that you undress above the waist.
+- To have a mammogram you must undress above the waist.
 The facility will give you a wrap to wear.